Unidata/netcdf-c/docs/auth.md

 which the client is redirected for authorization, and the login and password are those needed to authenticate on that machine.

-The `.netrc` file can be specified by putting the following line in your `.daprc`/`.dodsrc` file.
+The location of the `.netrc` file can be specified by putting the following line in your `.daprc`/`.dodsrc` file.

     HTTP.NETRC=<path to netrc file>

+If not specified, then libcurl will look first in the current directory, and then in the HOME directory.

 One final note.
 In using this, you MUST to specify a real file in the file system to act as the